Will ‘Flip Or Flop’ Be Canceled? Tarek And Christina El Moussa Want The Show To Go On After Divorce

 A photo posted by Christina El Moussa (@christinaelmoussa) on

 The El Moussas announced in early December that they were separating, setting off a firestorm of gossip about the reason for their split.
-Tarek and Christina have been married for seven years and ahve two children together: a 6-year old daughter named Taylor and 1-year old son Brayden.
+Tarek and Christina have been married for seven years and have two children together: a 6-year old daughter named Taylor and 1-year old son Brayden.

 In the wake of the Flip or Flop divorce news, HGTV has seen a jump in ratings not only for new episodes of the house remodeling show.
 They have also seen viewers tune in in higher numbers to see the reruns as well.
 It turns out that Tarek and Christina El Moussa’s cheating scandal that reportedly led to their decision to divorce is helping them keep their show on the air rather than hurting it.

-In the weeks since learning that Tarek and Christina El Moussa were headed for splittsville, rumors have been pretty fierce.
+In the weeks since learning that Tarek and Christina El Moussa were headed for splitsville, rumors have been pretty fierce.
 It turns out that there may or may not have been an issue with Tarek messing around with the kids’ nanny.
 Meanwhile, Christina has been accused of stepping out on Tarek with their contractor Gary Anderson.
 Both Tarek and Christina have denied allegations of infidelity and through their reps, have issued statements regarding the rumors with the overall message being that marriage is hard and no comment on the cheating part.

 Love our crew ???? #fliporflop